christianpaterson/Ordinal-Number-Calculator/README.md

 ## The challenge

-The challenge was to build an ordinal number calculator with JavaScript!
+<p>The challenge was to build an ordinal number calculator with JavaScript!</p>
+<p>You type a number, and I define the thing's position in a series, such as “first,” “second,” or “third.”</p>

 ## Technologies used to create the project